PawseySC/wrappie/README.md

-# container-wrappers
+# wrappie

-container-wrappers - a prototype tool for automated deployment of applications using container wrappers and modules.
+A tool for automated deployment of applications using container wrappers and modules.

 Find us on [GitHub](https://github.com/marcodelapierre/container-wrappers)